 Lake Ringgold has been an identified reservoir site since the 1950s.
 It is designated as a “unique reservoir site” and is the last viable reservoir site for Wichita Falls and our surrounding areas.
 During the 2010 to 2015 drought, the City came close to running out of water.
 The total capacity of our supply was below 19%.
 This is the lowest that lake supplies have ever been since they were built.
 Residents were selling their homes and moving, industries began closing their doors and Sheppard Air Force Base was considering and planning to move missions from Wichita Falls to other bases.
 The City had enacted draconian water use restrictions, to a point that the daily water demand was cut in half of what was normal.
 The City had to do something to shore up the overall water supply, so we implemented the Direct Potable Reuse project to get us through the drought.
 Once the drought ended, the Public Works Department constructed and implemented the Indirect Potable Reuse project which went online in January of 2018.
 However, additional water is still needed to meet the demands of our future supply.

 With Lake Ringgold having already been identified as a water management strategy, in 2013 during the height of the drought, the City decided to perform a Ringgold Feasibility Study.
 This was to determine and verify the viability and costs to construct the reservoir.
 The City then performed a Long-Range Water Supply Plan in 2015 to identify any other options potentially available and weigh them against Lake Ringgold.
 The City of Wichita Falls wanted to be certain that Lake Ringgold was the most economical option.
 The study identified and investigated ten different water supply alternatives.
 Some of the options included buying and piping groundwater from the panhandle of Texas, to purchasing and piping water from Lake Texoma.
 All options were evaluated on their maximum supply available and their overall costs.
+Keep in mind, the costs in the plan are based on 2015 dollars which are over five years old.
+Construction costs have since increased and will only continue to increase as time progresses.
 Lake Ringgold was recommended by the study as the most economical supply.

 2. Who all does the City of Wichita Falls supply water to and how much is used daily?